cloud441/ACEProjectAmaris/README.md

     * once a job is launched, wait for the pod to be up and check the log: ```kubectl logs POD_ID```

-## Part 3: Setup your Web interface application
+## Part 3: Set up your Web interface application

 ### Step 3.1: Create your Web application